JJoSieW/Temperature-controller-display/README.md

 Hello everybody!

-This is the code for Information Engineering Introduction's FINAL :)
+This is the code for Information Engineering Introduction's project :)